 Should you buy it?

-The Amazon Echo is $180.
+The Amazon Echo is $85.
 The Echo Show is $230.
-For $50, you get some new perks and a lot of potential.
-If you’ve been thinking of grabbing an Echo for a while, you might as well get something that adds video calling, visual search results, and, in time, much more.
+That’s a lot more money to pay, but if you’ve been thinking of grabbing an Echo for a while, you could invest in something that adds video calling, and visual search results.